htalerfrais/Chrome_Extention_History/README.md

 ### 3. Use Dashboard
 1. Click extension icon
 2. Click "📊 Dashboard"
-3. Click "Refresh Analysis" to see AI clusters
+3. Click "Refresh Analysis" to load sessions
+4. Click on any session tab to analyze it on-demand

 ## 🏗️ Architecture